A list of new K-dramas to add to your watch list this January and February 2022

 1 /5

 Love K-dramas?
 Love supernatural shows?
 Love medical dramas?
 This show coalesces all three.
-Ghost Doctor tells the story of how two doctors from opposing backgrounds with contrasting personalities merge into one person.
-After an accident, the two doctors accidentally end up combining their bodies and spirits, resulting in one person.
+Ghost Doctor tells the story of how two doctors from opposing backgrounds with contrasting personalities meet with an accident, and end up combining their bodies and spirits, merging into one person.

 2 /5